All Episodes

 ashley rubright

-To any survivors out there who feel like they don't matter, it it doesn't matter if you went once or countless times.
+To any survivors out there who feel like they don't matter, it doesn't matter if you went once or countless times.

-We were groomed, We were manipulated and we were taken advantage of.
+We were groomed, we were manipulated, and we were taken advantage of.

 For decades, survivors have been suffocated by speculation.